From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 Today’s system signals:

-“Use your talent to secure a stable outcome quickly.”
+“Use your talent to secure a stable job quickly.”

 What is missing are visible, credible alternatives that signal: